bendardenne/medor/README.md

 It's a work in progress.

 ## TODO
+* Inactivity detection: pause on sleep / suspend, possibly based on input inactivity.
-* Git / Hg hooks and CLI for hinting?
+* Git / Hg hooks and CLI for hinting
 * Show commits in reports
 * Verify concurrency in SQLite
 * Warnings when stopped on a weekday during work hours?